 Edited to note that while this post was written for Social Studies, these practices can carry over easily to any other subject.
 Both the Math and the ELA teacher at my grade level have adopted very similar practices.

 I’ve already written about my new grading practices for AP U.S. History.
-I wanted to make sure that I also told you how I’ve decided to change my grading practices for my middle school Social Studies classes.
-I carried out this new SBG system for the full 2015-2016 school year, and it was a great success.
+I wanted to make sure that I also told you how I changed my grading practices for my middle school Social Studies classes.
+I started this grading system in the 2015-2016 school year, and it was a great success.
 (I have since been using the same system for all subsequent years.)

-Students were more engaged and active in their learning, and they put more effort into their assessments, and into thinking critically.
-I had lots of students redoing assignments to make them better, and I saw much more growth than I would have under my traditional grading system.
-Honestly, I saw nothing but positive benefits, so I’m continuing the same practices as the new school year begins.
+I’ve seen that students are engaged and active in their learning, and they put more effort into their assessments, and into thinking critically.
+I have lots of students redoing assignments to make them better, and I see much more growth than I would have under my traditional grading system.
+Honestly, I see nothing but positive benefits to this system.

 My grading policy for my grade 7 Social Studies classes is a simplified version of the policy I created for my AP classes.
-As I said previously, Social Studies offers up a strange combination of content and skills.
-(There are quite a few skills and content standards required for Social Studies 7 in NY state).
+Social Studies offers up a strange combination of content and skills.
+(There are quite a few skills and content standards required for Social Studies in NY state).
 Instead of attempting to separate them for assessment purposes, I combine some content and one or two skills into a “lesson.”
-At the end of every lesson, students are give an exit ticket to assess what they have learned from the lesson.
-The exit ticket might consist of a a few questions or a graphic organizer.
+At the end of every lesson, students are given an exit ticket to assess what they have learned from the lesson.
+The exit ticket might consist of a few questions or a graphic organizer.
 Each exit ticket is graded according to a simple rubric.
-At the bottom of the page there is a checklist what has two options – Complete or Incomplete.
-As long as a student has provided complete correct answers, they earn a complete.
+At the bottom of the page, there is a checklist that has two options – Complete or Incomplete.
+As long as a student has provided complete and correct answers, they earn a complete.
 Homework completion is not averaged into a student’s grade.
 Students don’t bother to cheat on their homework because they won’t earn credit anyway.
 Most of the time, exit tickets are completed during class time.

 I haven’t seen any difference in homework completion once I made the switch.
 Those students who are involved and active in school will do the work whether or not it’s graded.
-For students who are less involved, they quickly learn that they will not do well on assessments if the homework was not complete.
+Students who are less involved quickly learn that they will not do well on assessments if the homework was not complete.

 Each unit has several lessons, and when I give a test or a quiz, each lesson is assessed on a separate section of the test.
 One test might have 4 or 5 separate sections, and a quiz might have one or two.
 For every section of the assessment, I include a simple rubric at the bottom of the page.
-The rubric includes numbers from 0 – 5, and a simple description of what that number means.
+The rubric includes numbers from 0 – 5 and there’s a simple description of what that number means.
 The explanation is the same for each section of the test, even if the questions change.
-It has made grading much quicker.
-I just read and circle, and the explanation is already provided.
+This has made grading much quicker.
+I just read and circle and the explanation is already provided.

-One of the major tenets of SBG is allowing students to redo assessments if they have scored a lower grade.
+One of the central tenets of SBG is allowing students to redo assessments if they have scored a lower grade.
 I allow students to redo tests and quizzes as long as they have completed all of the formative assessments, and earned a “complete” on each one.
 Students are required to fill out a “request to retest” form, and sometimes, if I think they need some extra review, I might require them to meet with me to go over the answers they gave on the first assessment.
-Typically speaking, on the redo, I might change the content, the questions, or I might keep the questions the same, but change the content the students must assess.
+Typically speaking, on the redo, I might change the content, the questions, or, I might keep the questions the same, but change the content.

 I usually have any students who wish to take a redo stay after on the same day after school.
 This means that I only need to make two versions of the test – the original, and the redo.